Bahmni/utilities/Pacs_Simulator/README.md

 Note, while sending to DCM4CHEE it is required that you have the "dcmsnd" utility command in your local path.
 You can do so like above passing through system parameter "dcmsnd_path".
 If not passed, then default path /var/lib/bahmni/dcm4che-2.0.28/bin/ will be used.
 Notice the trailing slash "/" that must be passed.

+Also note, the jar file name "pacssimulator-1.0.0-jar-with-dependencies.jar" maybe different.
+Please check your build.

 ### Generate a DICOM file with minimum details
 You may also generate a sample DICOM file with minimum patient detail and related to an accession number by using the DicomFileGenerator.java.